 So not completely in the entrepreneurial spirit.
 For the true small business owners and entrepreneurs who are working for themselves (or maybe hire 1-10 people), the value was not clear on the service.

-However, if you dig deeper into the heart of Business Chat, there can be found some real benefits as to how this much-anticipated product can help your small business.
+However, if you dig deeper into the heart of Business Chat, there can be found some real benefits.
+It is shown as to how this much-anticipated product helps small business.

 Less bots, more relationships